 MARSH MILLS STATION

-Marsh Mills Station, at 3 miles 73 chains mile post mileage from Plymouth Station (Millbay) was opened by the South Devon and Tavistock Railway Company to broad-gauge goods traffic only on June 22nd 1859.
-It was opened to passenger traffic on March 15th 1861.
+Marsh Mills Station, at 3 miles 73 chains mile post mileage from Plymouth Station (Millbay) was unceremoniously opened to passenger traffic on Wednesday November 1st 1865.

 BRWR number 6430 pulls away from Marsh Mills